This blog may contain affiliate links. Read our disclosure policy for more info.

 Some of my favorite stops on the drive from Calgary to Banff are visiting the Yamnuska Wolfdog Sanctuary.
 The non-profit here cares for rescued wolfdogs and is a great place to go to learn about wolves and see them up close.

 I also love hiking Grotto Canyon with the stunning waterfall.
-This is especially beautiful in winter when the ice transforms the canyon into a winter wonderland.
+This is especially beautiful in winter when the ice turns the Grotto Canyon Icewalk trail into a winter wonderland.
 Just make sure to wear crampons or mini-ice spikes so you don’t slip while you’re exploring here.

 Also, make sure you pop in to see the Cascade Ponds only a few minutes from Banff near Cascade Mountain.
 Bring lunch here to enjoy the scenery including the beautiful reflections in the summer and the gorgeous yellow Aspen trees in the fall.